jiang7369/I-D/draft.md

 The basehash component MUST be calculated by the following steps:

-1.  get the length of ufrag component
+1.  get the length of pwd component

-2.  convert length of ufrag component to hexadecimal (1 Byte)
+2.  convert length of pwd component to hexadecimal (1 Byte)

 3.  get the fingerprint hexadecimal (32 Byte)